 Thought to have originated in the Near East or Mediterranean area, lentils have been a source of sustenance for our ancestors since prehistoric times.
 They are the oldest pulse crop known to man and one of the earliest domesticated crops.
 The word lentil comes from the Latin lens, and indeed, this bean cousin is shaped like the double convex optic lens that took its name from the lentil.

-Lentil artifacts have been found on archeological digs dating back 8,000 years, and the Bible's book of Genesis tells the story of Esau, who gave up his birthright for a bowl of crimson lentils and a loaf of bread.
-As a tasty and plentiful source of protein, lentils graced the tables of peasants and kings alike.
-Poor Catholics who could not afford fish during the season of Lent substituted lentils.
+Lentil artifacts have been found on archeological digs on the banks of the Euphrates River dating back to 8,000 B.C. and there is evidence of the Egyptians, Romans, and Hebrews eating this legume.
+Lentils are also mentioned several times in the Bible; one example is in the book of Genesis and the story of Esau, who gave up his birthright for a bowl of crimson lentils and a loaf of bread.

 Depending on location, lentils were either considered a necessity for people struggling with food insecurity or a delicacy for members of the upper class.
 While those Catholics who could not afford fish during the season of Lent substituted lentils, lentils graced the tables of peasants and kings alike as a tasty and plentiful source of protein.
 In Greece, this legume was favored by low-income communities while in Egypt it was fed to royalty.

 Today, however, lentils are a food for all and have taken a prominent place among edible legumes, for both farmers as well as restaurant and home chefs.
 While other legumes have fallen off of menus, the lentil has risen in popularity.
 Agriculturally, lentils are a solid crop when drought is likely and the soil conditions are not favorable.
 In the kitchen, lentils are welcome for their ability to cook quickly, offer delicious flavor, and provide plenty of nutrients, such as protein, iron, and Vitamins A and B.